GlacioHack/xdem/doc/source/cheatsheet.md

 dh.plot(cmap='RdYlBu', vmin=-40, vmax=40, cbar_title="Elevation differences of\nresolution change (m)")
 ```

-(point-oscillation)=
+(point-alternating)=
-### Point oscillating
+### Point alternating

-An example of oscillating point errors created by wrong point-raster comparison by rasterization of the points,
+An example of alternating point errors created by wrong point-raster comparison by rasterization of the points,
 which are especially large around steep slopes.

 ```{code-cell} ipython3